 If you were only paying Class 2 National Insurance contributions

-You might be able to survive now the government has announced the self-employment income support scheme but, if you decide to end your self-employment and look for paid work you usually won’t be able to claim new-style Jobseeker’s Allowance (JSA) if you were only paying Class 2 National Insurance contributions.
+If you decide to end your self-employment and look for paid work, you usually won’t be able to claim new-style Jobseeker’s Allowance (JSA) if you were only paying Class-2 National Insurance contributions.

-Universal Credit is based on household income and savings and you won’t be able to claim if you have savings over £16,000 as it is a means tested benefit.
-You will have to wait until your (and your partner’s or spouse’s) savings drop below £16,000 before you can make a claim.
+Universal Credit is based on household income and savings.
+You won’t be able to claim it if you have savings over £16,000 as it is a means-tested benefit.
+You will have to wait until your (and your partner’s) savings drop below £16,000 before you can make a claim.